nugrohosam/pkl/README.md

 project PKL-UB for RSSA-Malang

-**Before cloning on this project make sure has been install git-cli on your computer**
+**Before clone this project make sure has been install git-cli on your computer**

 # 1. Install this project on your computer